TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 * `taito deployment wait`: Wait for application to restart in the target environment.
 * `taito test:` Run integration and e2e tests for the target environment.
 * `taito deployment verify`: Verifies that integration and e2e tests tests went ok for the target environment.
 If tests failed and autorevert is enabled for the target environment, executes `taito db revert` and `taito deployment revert`.
-* `taito artifact publish`: Publish all artifacts to a central location (e.g. container images, libraries, docs, test results, test coverage reports, code quality reports).
+* `taito build publish`: Publish all artifacts to a central location (e.g. container images, libraries, docs, test results, test coverage reports, code quality reports).
-* `taito artifact release`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.
+* `taito build release`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.
+* `taito artifact verify:TARGET`: Verify artifact (tested -> ok).

 See [cloudbuild.yaml](https://github.com/TaitoUnited/server-template/blob/master/cloudbuild.yaml) of kubernetes-template as an example.
 TODO: add local testing env and reverts to the script.